m3g/CellListMap.jl/README.md

 ## Periodic boundary conditions

+Triclinic periodic boundary conditions of any kind can be used.
+However, the input has some limitations for the moment.
+The lattice vectors must have strictly positive coordinates, and the smallest distance within the cell cannot be smaller than twice the size of the cutoff.
+An error will be produced if the cell does not satisfy these conditions.

-Periodic boundary conditions of any kind can be used.
-Let us illustrate its use with a two-dimensional case, for easier visualization.
+Let us illustrate building a two-dimensional cell, for easier visualization.
 A matrix of column-wise lattice vectors is provided in the construction of the box, and that is all.

 Here, the lattice vectors are `[1,0]` and `[0.5,1]` (and we illustrate with `cutoff=0.1`):